-This manual is part of the deliverables of a technical assistance provided by USAID under its Water Security for Resilient Economic Growth and Stability (Be Secure) Project which intends to improve analysis and sharing of water resources data.
-The Technical Services for Support to the National Hydrologic Data Collection Program (NHDCP) - Digitization of Streamflow Data supports the Department of Public Works and Highways (DPWH) to transform its current stream flow data sets into a format that is readily available and easy to evaluate and manage.

-This manual was prepared by Royal HaskoningDHV (RHDHV) in partnership with Woodfields Consultants Incorporated (WCI).
-The team is supervised by Shiela dela Torre, Water Services Specialist, USAID Be Secure Project.
-The technical consistants are: Wouter de Hamer - RHDHV Country Director; Ms. Adorable Jacinto, WCI Senior Hydrologist; Joseph Ocampo, WCI Senior Programmer; Marylene Labitan, RHDHV Civil Engineer; Mariane Pajarillo, RHDHV Civil Engineer; Dirk Voesenek, RHDHV Program Expert.
+The 2016 edition of this manual was part of the deliverables of a technical assistance provided by USAID under its Water Security for Resilient Economic Growth and Stability (Be Secure) Project which intended to improve analysis and sharing of water resources data.
+It was prepared by Royal HaskoningDHV (RHDHV) in partnership with Woodfields Consultants Incorporated (WCI).
+The team was supervised by Shiela dela Torre, Water Services Specialist, USAID Be Secure Project.
+The technical consultants were: Wouter de Hamer - RHDHV Country Director; Ms. Adorable Jacinto, WCI Senior Hydrologist; Joseph Ocampo, WCI Senior Programmer; Marylene Labitan, RHDHV Civil Engineer; Mariane Pajarillo, RHDHV Civil Engineer; Dirk Voesenek, RHDHV Program Expert.
+Other contributors consist of the following members/groups of different organizations: